tralireza/tdc-stores/README.md

     Reloads the geo data updating records if necessary while allowing the readers to list or search on the exiting data.

+    (could be done the same time as 4)

 ## Requirements